-SUBMIT DATE: Must be submitted at least 2 weeks pr ior to date of defense.
-Student Name: WVUID#: Degree: MHS MPH MS ☐ MSN ☐ DNP ☐ PHD Graduate Program: Date: Please select: $oxedsymbol{\square}$ Thesis $oxedsymbol{\square}$ Dissertation $oxedsymbol{\square}$ Paper ☐ Course Work Only Defense or Examination Scheduled: Date: Time: Location: Title of Research Project: Unless an alternative date is provided here, stipend wi ll be terminated 1 week after t he defense: GRADUATE STUDENT DOCTORAL DISSERTATION OR N MASTER'S THESIS ADVISORY CO OMMITTEE: By signing below, the members certify that they have and agree to participate in this defense. received a draft copy of the the esis/dissertation/paper ·/practicum, if necessary, Signatures of Graduate Student Advisory Committee: Names of Committee N Лembers (typed) Graduate Faculty Status Chair Co-Chair, if needed This student has fulfilled all program specific requirements. or in press).
-Signature of Graduate Program Director Printed/typed Name Date Signature of Assist VP for Graduate Education Printed/typed Name Date Notes: No defense or examination is to be given without all commit must be registered the semester he/she is to defend. tee members present.
-(Contact this of fice for substitutions if neede ed for the defense).
-Student Once committee and/or program director signatures) have be (pphillips@hsc.wvu.edu) for the final signature by the Assis ce of Research and Graduate e Education Rev. 03/2017 Office Use Only Bara Barara
+SUBMIT DATE: Must be submitted at least 2 weeks prior r to date of defense.
+Student Name: WVUID#: Degree:  MHS 🗳 MPH 🖾 MS MSN DNP D PHD Graduate Program: Date: Please select: Thesis Dissertation P aper  Practicum Course Work Only Defense or Examination Scheduled: Date: Time: Locatio n: Title of Research Project: Unless an alternative date is provided here, stipend will b e terminated 1 week after the defense: GRADUATE STUDENT DOCTORAL DISSERTATION OR MA STER'S THESIS ADVISORY COMMITTEE: By signing below, the members certify that they have rec and agree to participate in this defense. eived a draft copy of the t hesis/dissertation/pape r/practicum, if necessary, Signatures of Graduate Student Advisory Committee: Names of Committee e Members (typed) Graduate Faculty Status Chair Co-Chair, if needed This student has fulfilled all program specific requirements.
+For or in press).
+PhD programs, this includes the publication of a first-au thor publication (published Signature of Graduate Program Director Printed/typed Name Date Signature of Assist VP for Graduate Education Printed/typed Name Date Notes: No defense or examination is to be given without all committee must be registered the semester he/she is to defend. members present.
+(Contact this c ffice for substitutions if neede d for the defense).
+Student Once committee and/or program director signatures) have been (pphillips@hsc.wvu.edu) for the final signature by the Assistar - ffice of Research and Graduat e Education Rev. 03/2017 Office Use Only Date received Copy of this form submitted to Rom n Power:(initials)